 Following the above instructions is not meant to distort or hide the truth from the insurance company but rather to avoid giving them the chance to mischaracterize or take something out of context that could be used against you.

 You can expect that, whether we are representing you in a personal injury or any other type of case, you’ll be fully equipped with all of the information you need about how your personal actions can positively and negatively impact legal outcomes.
-If you need representation, and want to make sure your legal team is knowledgeable about the ins-and-outs of social media and the legal implications of its use, give us a call for a no-cost consultation.
+If you need representation, and want to make sure your legal team is knowledgeable about the ins-and-outs of social media and the legal implications of its use, give us a call for a free consultation with a personal injury lawyer.
 We’re here to help.